ashutoshmjain/gita/src/mathuraChap15.md

 Fairy was surprised to see a lunch invitation from her Brother.
-It read simple and straight - I am in the city on Wednesday.
+It read simple and straight - I am in the city.
 Lets grab some lunch together.
 Your place, my bill.
 She knew her brother too well to be surprised on the message.
 He thought the world must drop everything to attend to him!
 How do some people assume they are more important than others! - she thought.

 "Your place, my bill" was a code that he was in deep shit.
 Something that he wouldn't take to the parents - his sister must bail him out.
 He was willing to eat lunch of her choice and also pay for it - a big accommodation from his standpoint.

 She ordered a vegan salad with a white wine.
 Brother understood she didn't want to indulge - she wanted to keep it business - what are you up to?

-He bit big into his equally big Burrito - I need ten coins that I would return with in six months - max.
+He bit big into his equally big Burrito - I need hundred coins that I would return with in six months - max.
 To his credit - he had never messed up the money part.
-Whenever she bailed him out - he recouped the money with five and half percent interest, before time.
+Whenever she bailed him out - he dropped the funds back in with five and half percent interest, before time.
+But he had never asked for hundred coins before.

-The problem:  "Fairy" was not too sure of his enterprise.
+> Money was not a problem for they probably had thousands of coins - no one knows for sure except for the three trustees.
+The problem was  Fairy didn't trust his drive.
 He wanted to be the richest Wizard - the means were least of his concern as long as he adhered to the laws of the jurisdiction.
-He knew law is always by intent.
+Being a lawyer himself, he knew law must always be of the intent.
 Finding loopholes is a right approach for the code that ran the machine but if you tried to find loopholes in the "code of conduct", you may find millions - yet he acted selfish and greedy.
 Probably, he didn't subscribe to the idea of "Truth".
 To him winner wrote the history and history was the only Truth.

 He spoke slower than his normal pitch - you don't wanna know this sister - I don't want to rock your relationships ! - and that is exactly what he wanted to do.
 And why not - that little Angel of dirt was trying to sabotage his biggest investment.
 And that was  after stealing one key to the trust - Fairy's heart.
 He needed to be tamed.
+He could never understand why his own father passed on his key to the Angel - how could he be same as his trueborns.

-Go on - I am listening - she knew her friends and she knew she could handle the waves of duality.
+Go on - I am listening - she thought she was putting forward her stronger foot but she didn't realize she was being framed.

 Don't say I didn't warn you !
 And you can't bring it on me in the family - which meant you can't talk to no one.
 He knew Fairy would talk this over with Angel.
 All he wanted his name stayed out of it.

-Fairy rushed back home - she couldn't digest the extent to which people go to make money but she didn't want Angel be part of this.
-She knew the greed that comes with the riches and he barely escaped that world.
+Fairy rushed back home - she couldn't digest the extent to which people go to make money but she didn't want Angel be part of all this.
+She knew the greed that comes with the riches and she barely escaped that world.
 She did sign the invoice her brother sent from his business account.
-She held one key of the multiSig Trust - Brother had another and the last one was with Mother.
-They only needed two keys to clear the funds.
+She held one key of the multiSig Trust - Brother and Mother had one each and the last one was with Mentor.
+They needed only two for with-drawls but anything more than one coin could be vetoed - the other two must decline with in six hours.

 In normal circumstances, Fairy wouldn't listen to anyone talking about Angel's work.
-If anyone knew - good for them - her role was to NOT know.
+If anyone knew - good for them - her commitment was to NOT know.
 And neither was that she couldn't find if she wanted to - information travelled much faster in her world.
 But this was different - it was about Trust.

 ---

-Angel could sense the tension in the air - what is the matter honey - am I bringing my work n the briefcase ?
-Living a life of secrecy is hard.
-Your behaviour adapts to work.
-It shows up even if you don't say a word.
+Angel could sense the tension in the air - what is the matter honey - is it about the funds you authorized for your brother!
+He was getting an hourly notification !

 The question for Fairy was if she may brood on it or should she confront.
 She had thought of talking to the Friend first but how would she even tell her that Angel was ready to risk their relationship for his career.
 How should she frame the idea that he was ready to load a beta AI model in his mind - without even asking her - a model that may leave him altered into a different person - for ever.
 And all this to analyse the "unintended consequences" some random project - horse shit.
 She chose to confront.

-Would you want to ask me if your work wanted you to go live on Mars for ever? - She asked.
+Would you ask me if your work wanted you to go live on Mars for ever? - She asked.

 Angel couldn't look into her eyes.
 He knew he was living a lie but when must you tell your partner - what is that line - I am not going to Mars.
 It is just a small experiment.

-A small thing wouldn't take six months extension - she was logical.
+A small thing wouldn't take six months extension - she was right.
 The relationship between a man and a woman is a protocol - "logic" doesn't work here because they see the reality from two different places.
 No one is right or wrong.
 You must trust the protocol - that both are right and the path forward is based on the trust in the protocol.

 She knows it - he thought - there is nothing to hide and it is not important "who told her" - yet he tried.